-This inclusive opportunity provided a welcoming environment for students of all abilities.
+This inclusive opportunity provided a welcoming environment for students of all abilities to benefit from learning yoga practices.
 Students with and without intellectual disabilities, as well as students with significant physical challenges, learned movements that increased their awareness of self, enhanced muscle control, and gained flexibility.

-Through these shared experiences with yoga, the overall classroom became a more collaborative environment with sharing and teamwork.
+Through these shared experiences with yoga, the overall classroom became a calmer, more collaborative environment with sharing, working with others and teamwork rating off the charts.
 Every child in the class scored proficient or higher in these areas, and the class became a nurturing environment for all.

-Students at Merry Middle School took the lead in helping their peers learn about what it means to be an inclusive school.
+Students at Merry Middle School took the lead in helping their peers learn about acceptance, differences and what it means to be an inclusive school.
 Through a new school club, students implemented a variety of activities aimed at raising awareness of equity and respect.

 The effort began when a group of general education students started sitting with students with disabilities at lunch.
-Together, they decided to start a Unified Club, where students with and without disabilities meet once a week to eat lunch, play outdoor games, practice sports, or engage in a variety of activities (e.g., arts and crafts, cooking, table games).
+Together, they decided to start a Partners Club, where students with and without disabilities meet once a week to eat lunch, play outdoor games, practice sports, or engage in a variety of activities (e.g., arts and crafts, cooking, table games).

-The need for this effort was identified and subsequently led by youth as a way of engaging all students in shared experiences.
-The success of these efforts led to an agreement to conduct a Unified Sports program throughout the entire district.
+The need for this effort was identified and subsequently led by youth as a way of engaging all students in a variety of shared experiences.
+The success of these efforts at Merry Middle School led to an agreement to conduct a Unified Sports program throughout the entire district.

-Based on interviews with several youth and teachers, district staff created the "Exceptional Child" course to provide opportunities for students with and without disabilities to interact, teach and assist others.
+Based on interviews with several youth and teachers, district staff created the "Exceptional Child" course to provide ongoing opportunities for students with and without disabilities to interact, teach and assist others.
 During this course, students assisted their fellow students and worked with elementary students, earning full credit for this work.
 Students assisted each other in academic exercises, supported each other socially, and developed friendships.

-As a result of these experiences, Jason, a student with autism, was elected to be a member of the student government body, where he assisted in making decisions regarding student activities.
+As a result of these experiences and his leadership skills, Jason, a student with autism, was elected to be a member of the student government body, where he assisted in making decisions regarding student activities.